 10 Ways to Quiet Your Mind

 You knew this one was coming, right?
 Meditation is so important for anyone who lives in their own head because it encourages you to sit still without reacting to your thoughts.
 Though meditation is difficult in the moment, your head will feel calmer after you’ve done it.
+Try a guided bodyscan meditation which will shift your focus to your body, rather than your thoughts.

 Learn how to start a meditation practice here.